SageGram/jekyll-now/about.md

 ### More Information

-I am currently learning Front End Web Development.
+I am currently learning how to do front end web development.

 ### Contact me